thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 First, define a new component type in *src/include/ipc/topology.h*.
-It is a unique identifier used while declaring instances of the component as parts of the topology (more details on the required topology modifications will be provided in the next part of the tutorial; for now, our focus is on the FW source code).
+It is a unique identifier used while declaring instances of the component as parts of the topology.
+More details on the required topology modifications will be provided in the next part of the tutorial; for now, our focus is on the FW source code.

 .. note::
    Simple component IDs currently used at the moment will be replaced by UUIDs in the future to avoid conflict resolutions while integrating independently developed components.
 The current implementation requires you to assign an unoccupied number.
-The UUIDs assigned to the components today are used for logging purpose only.
+The UUIDs assigned to the components today are used for logging purposes only.

 .. code-block:: c